numba/numba/docs/source/developer/mission.rst

 * The most common use case, a user wanting to JIT compile some numerical functions.
-* Users providing JIT accelerated libraries for domain specific use e.g. scientific researchers.
+* Users providing JIT accelerated libraries for domain specific use cases e.g. scientific researchers.
-* Users providing JIT accelerated libraries for use in scientific computing as part of the numerical Python ecosystem.
+* Users providing JIT accelerated libraries for use as part of the numerical Python ecosystem.
-* Those writing more advanced JIT accelerated libraries containing their own domain specific data types etc.
-* Compiler extenders wanting to write and explore new compiler use cases/needing a custom compiler.
-* Hardware vendors wanting to extend Numba support to their custom silicon.
+* Those writing more advanced JIT accelerated libraries containing their own domain specific data types etc.  * Compiler extenders wanting to write and explore new compiler use cases/needing a custom compiler.  * Hardware vendors wanting to extend Numba support to their custom silicon.

 Project Goals
 -------------